miho/JavaOne2013/README.md

 This project makes use of third-party libraries.
 Thanks to all authors for sharing their code!

-The LCD display has been created by Gerrit Grunwald (@hansolo_) and is available in his [Enzo](https://github.com/HanSolo/Enzo) library.
+The LCD display has been created by Gerrit Grunwald (@hansolo_) and is available as part of his [Enzo](https://github.com/HanSolo/Enzo) library.